Horsemanship for Veterans and Active Duty Service Members!

 Through meaningful individual and group interactions with our horses, participants will learn how to create safe, fair, and effective horse-human relationships, and may develop or improve important life skills such as self-awareness, self-confidence, verbal and non-verbal communication skills, and emotional regulation.

+The group meets weekly on Thursdays from 6-8pm.
 For more information contact Stacey Green, who leads our Veteran’s group, at firstname.lastname@example.org.

 Here's what our Veterans say about the program